 - Only one form is required per project for participation in both SSEF and ATS.
 No additional entry form is required for ATS.

-As SSEF is an Affiliated Fair of Intel ISEF, all project entries must be accompanied by the relevant Intel ISEF forms.
+As SSEF is an Affiliated Fair of ISEF, all project entries must be accompanied by the relevant ISEF forms.

-- To download the Intel ISEF forms, please click here.
+- To download the ISEF forms, please click here.

 - All individual and team projects must submit the following forms: